 • Factors influencing market value include company performance, industry trends, and overall market conditions.

-• Market value can fluctuate greatly over time due to changes in investor sentiment and market dynamics.
+• Market value can fluctuate over time due to changes in investor sentiment and market dynamics.

-• Various methods to calculate market value include income approaches, asset-based approaches, and market comparison approaches.
+• Common valuation methods used to estimate market value include income, asset-based, and market comparison approaches.

 What Is Market Value?

-Market value, also referred to as OMV, market capitalization, or “open market valuation,” is the price of an asset in an investment marketplace or the value the asset has within a community of investors.
-It is calculated by multiplying current share price in a marketplace by the number of outstanding shares.
+Market value, also referred to as open market valuation (OMV), is the price of an asset in an investment marketplace or the value the asset has within a community of investors.
+For publicly traded companies, market value is often reflected by market capitalization, which is calculated by multiplying the current share price by the number of outstanding shares.
 Read on to learn what market value is and how to calculate market value.

-The market value represents the price that investors will pay for an asset, and therefore changes significantly over time.
+Market value represents the price that investors will pay for an asset and therefore changes significantly over time.
 The more investors will pay for the asset, the higher the market value.

-It’s easy to determine the market value of frequently traded assets (by looking at their current prices), but harder to determine the market value of illiquid assets, such as real estate or a company, that don’t trade very often.
+It can be more straightforward to determine the market value of publicly traded assets since information about their outstanding shares and share prices are publicly available.
+It may be harder to determine the market value of illiquid assets, however, such as real estate or a private company.
 Market value per share is a company’s market value divided by its number of shares.

 Get up to $1,000 in stock when you fund a new Active Invest account.*